brunkonjaa/CV-SPA/README.md

 **About the Author**

-I’m **Bruno Suric**, currently studying the **Higher Diploma in Science in Computing (Software Development)** at the *National College of Ireland*.
+I’m **Bruno Suric**, currently studying the **Higher Diploma in Science in Computing (Software Development)** at the *National College of Ireland*
-I hold a **Level 7 Diploma in Cyber Security (Distinction, 86%)** from *City Colleges Dublin*.
+I hold a **Level 7 Diploma in Cyber Security (Distinction, 86%)** from *City Colleges Dublin*

-This CV SPA project reflects both disciplines - software design precision with cybersecurity awareness.
-Because a good developer knows how things are built, and a good security professional knows how they fail.
+This CV SPA project reflects both disciplines - software design precision with cybersecurity awareness Because a good developer knows how things are built, and a good security professional knows how they fail

 ---

 **Credits**

 Created by **Bruno Suric**, 2025.
-Written entirely by hand in Notepad++.
+Written entirely by hand in Notepad++
-Educational use and forks are welcome - just be kind enough not to claim authorship.
+Educational use and forks are welcome - just be kind enough not to claim authorship Dedicated to all the people who once said "OH, wait the second, that can't be done"